-What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization Consulted through email and webinar.
-The anticipated wasconsulted.
-What are the anticipated outcomes of outcomes arebetter coordination of housing, the consultation or areas for improved community development, and economic development coordination? activities and awareness of the grant application process.
-11 Agency/Group/Organization CDBG Grantees Agency/Group/Organization Type Other government - County Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
-Market Analysis Economic Development Briefly describe how the Agency/Crown/Organization Briefly describe how the Agency/Group/Organization - 1 wasconsulted.
-What are the anticipated outcomes of . the consultation or areas for improved community development, and economic development coordination? activities and awareness of the grant application process.
-12 Agency/Group/Organization DeKalb County Continuum of Care Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Homeless Needs - Chronically

 homeless Homeless Needs -

+Families with children

+Homelessness Needs -

+Veterans Homelessness Needs

+- Unaccompanied youth

+Homelessness Strategy

+Briefly describe how the Agency/Group/Organization Consulted through email and webinar.
+The anticipated

+wasconsulted.
+What are the anticipated outcomes of outcomes arebetter coordination of housing,

+the consultation or areas for improved community development, and economic development

+coordination? activities and awareness of the grant

+application process.

+11 Agency/Group/Organization CDBG Grantees

+Agency/Group/Organization Type Other government - County

+Other government - Local

+What section of the Plan was addressed by Housing Need Assessment

+Consultation?
+Market Analysis

+Economic Development

+Briefly describe how the Agency/Group/Organization ·

+wasconsulted.
+What are the anticipated outcomes of - 1

+the consultation or areas for improved community development, and economic development

+coordination?

+Coordinations activities and awareness of the grant

+application process.

+12 Agency/Group/Organization DeKalb County Continuum of Care

+Agency/Group/Organization Type Services-homeless

+and a second of the second of

+What section of the Plan was addressed by Consultation?
+Housing Need Assessment

+Consultation?
+Homeless Needs - Chronically

+homeless Homeless Needs -

-Families with children Homelessness Needs -
+Families with children

+Homelessness Needs -

 Veterans Homelessness Needs -

 Unaccompanied youth

 Homelessness Strategy

 HOPWA Strategy

 Briefly describe how the Agency/Group/Organization Consulted through email and webinar.
 The anticipated

 wasconsulted.
 What are the anticipated outcomes of outcomes arebetter coordination of housing, community

 the consultation or areas for improved coordination? development, and economic development activities and

-• awareness of the grant application process.
+awareness of the grant application process.

-13 Agency/Group/Organization FULTON COUNTY HEALTH & HUMAN SERVICES
+13 Agency/Group/Organization FULTON COUNTY HEALTH & HUMAN SERVICES DEPARTMENT

-13 Agency/Group/Organization DEPARTMENT

-Agency/Crown/Organization Type Services-homeless

-Agency/Group/Organization Type
+Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Homeless Needs - Chronically

 homeless Homeless Needs -

 Families with children

 Homelessness Needs -

 Veterans Homelessness Needs -

 Unaccompanied youth

 Homelessness Strategy

 HOPWA Strategy

 Briefly describe how the Agency/Group/Organization Consulted through email and webinar.
 The anticipated

 wasconsulted.
 What are the anticipated outcomes of outcomes arebetter coordination of housing, community

 the consultation or areas for improved coordination? development, and economic development activities and

-awareness of the grant application process.
+· awareness of the grant application process.